(last update: April 2023)

 Best Restaurants in Seville: 2023 Guide

-Tapas restaurants are scattered around the city, some more traditional than others, but all offering the very best of what makes Seville cool – good food.
+Tapas restaurants are scattered around the city, some more traditional than others, offering the best of what makes Seville cool – good food.

 I’ve done my proper research before venturing for a long trip to Seville to make sure I don’t miss out on some of the best culinary experiences it has to offer.
-Even with so much planning, I managed to find some hidden gems that have not been mentioned in any guide and are well worth your attention.
+Even with so much planning, I found some hidden gems that have not been mentioned in any guide and are well worth your attention.

-I found lots of restaurants that seem to deliver on the food quality, but lacked atmosphere or felt overcrowded, and for me that’s essential to the whole dining experience.
-Below is a small selection of those that tick all my boxes and I would happily return for another meal there.
+I found lots of restaurants that seemed to deliver on the food quality, but lacked atmosphere or felt overcrowded, and for me, that’s essential to the whole dining experience.
+Below is a small selection of those that tick all my boxes, and I would happily return for another meal there.

-It didn’t look like much from outside and I was quite concerned it was so close to the cathedral that it may be another one those tourist traps – luckily I was wrong!
+It didn’t look like much from the outside and I was quite concerned it was so close to the cathedral that it may be another one of those tourist traps – luckily, I was wrong!

-Lots of locals seem to have popped here for a coffee and quick snack for lunch, before heading back to their offices.
-While we enjoyed our snacks and drinks, more and more people started queing up for free tables.
+Many locals seem to have popped here for a coffee and a quick snack for lunch, before heading back to their offices.
+While we enjoyed our snacks and drinks, more and more people started queueing up for free tables.

 As we were not shopping for a full lunch, we ordered a few bread-based tapas, and oh boy – that’s what you call bread!
 The crunchiest baguettes smothered in quality olive oil, with a pinch of salt, and – if you prefer – some quality Jamon to seize the day.

-The food was exactly the same as you would get in any other place but made with the freshest best quality ingredients and you can tell the difference right away.
+The food was exactly the same as you would get in any other place but made with the freshest, best quality ingredients and you could tell the difference right away.

-I was so impressed that we actually returned in a couple of days for full-on lunch, which was even more delicious (should have taken more photos!).
+I was so impressed that we returned in a couple of days for full-on lunch, which was even more delicious (I should have taken more photos!).

-The service was very friendly and professional, and I would return back in a heartbeat.
+The service was very friendly and professional, and I would return in a heartbeat.